 BIDDER INFOMRATION Full Legal Name ent Business Number (PBN) art 2 of the RFP for instructions the bidder will be determined based or ded, not based on the ve submitted your proposal.
 If it does not, PBN, and the bidder will be required to bidder.
-BIDDER'S REPRESENTATIVE Single Point of Contact Full Name Single Foili Or Contact Email Address Title Add ress Telephone Number SECURITY CLEARANCE LEVEL OF BIDDER This information is only required if there is a security requirement listed under Part 6 of the RFP.
+RESENTATIVE t of Contact Full Name Single Foili Or Contact Email Address Title Add ress Telephone Number SECURITY CLEARANCE LEVEL OF BIDDER This information is only required if there is a security requirement listed under Part 6 of the RFP.
 Level: Date granted: Please ensure that the security clearance matches the legal name of the bidder.
 If it does not, the security clearance is not valid for the bidder.
 SECURITY CLEARANCE LEVEL OF BIDDER'S RESOURCES This information is only required if there is a security requirement listed under Part 6 of the RFP.
 Resource Name Date of B irth or Security File Number Are additional resource names provided elsewhere?
-Yes No No If additional rows are required, please include the information on a separate page in your proposal.
+Yes No If additional rows are required d, please include the information on a se eparate page in your proposal.

-FORMER PUBLIC SERVANTS (FPS) See the Article in Part 2 of RFP entitled Former Public Servant for a definition of "Former Public Servant" Is the bidder a FPS in receipt of a pension as defined in the bid solicitation?
-Yes 🗌 No 🗌 If yes, provide the fo llowing information: (a) name(s) of FPS; (b) date of termination of employment or retirement from the Public Service.
+FORMER PUBLIC See the Article in Part 2 of RFP entitled Former Publi · Is the bidder a FPS in receipt of a pen sion as defined in the bid solicitation?
+Yes 🗌 No If yes, provide the fo llowing information: (a) name(s) of FPS; (b) date of termination of employment or retirement from the Public Service.
 Is the Bidder a FPS who received a lump sum payment under the terms of the Work Force Adjustment Directive?
-Yes No If yes, provide the following information: a) name of FPS; b) conditions of the lump sum payment incentive; c) date of termination of employment; d) amount of lump sum payment; e) rate of pay on which lump sum payment is based; f) period of lump sum payment including start date, end date and number of weeks; g) number and amount (professional fees) of other contracts subject to the restrictions of a work force reduction program.
-JURISDICTION OF CONTRACT Province or territory in Canada the bidder wishes to be the legal jurisdiction applicable to any resulting contract (if other than as specified in Part 2 of the RFP)
+Yes No If yes, provide the fo llowing information: a) name of FPS; b) conditions of the lump sum payment incentive; c) date of termination of employment; d) amount of lump sum payment; e) rate of pay on which lump sum payment is based; f) period of lump sum payment including start date, end date and number of weeks; g) number and amount (professional fees) of other contracts subject to the restrictions of a work force reduction program.
+OF CONTRACT the legal jurisdiction applicable to any resulting contract ied in Part 2 of the RFP)